These spelt waffles are sure to become a go-to in your home.? You can vary the flour and make them with part white whole wheat or oat flour too.

+While I like to keep frozen, store-bought waffles on hand for a quick breakfast or snack for the kids, they don’t compare to homemade.
 Making your own waffles does take a little more time than heating up frozen waffles.
-But the benefit of making them yourself is that you control the ingredients—you can reduce the sugar, use healthful fat, add extra protein, make sure they are whole grain, and, of course, omit any preservatives.
-Not to mention it’s much more satisfying to serve and eat homemade waffles!
+But the benefit of making them yourself is that you control the ingredients?you can reduce the sugar, use healthful fat, add extra protein, make sure they are whole grain, and omit any preservatives.
+Not to mention it?s much more satisfying to serve and eat homemade waffles!

 - 1 teaspoon baking powder